jesperancinha/jesperancinha/Readme.md

 ---

 Hello there developers!
 This is my GitHub profile, welcome!
-I am an experience Software developer/engineer that loves to share knowledge with everyone about software. 👋.
+I am an experienced Software developer/engineer who loves to share knowledge with everyone about software. 👋.

-Feel free to have a look, ask questions and open issues!
+Feel free to have a look, ask questions, and open issues!

 ---